shrop/os-app-configs/shrop-macbookair.md

 * Set the home page to "https://citrix.uncc.edu"

-GrabBox

-* Setup the Dropbox Public folder per instructions
-* Preferences:
- * Check "Automaticall start GrabBox on login"
- * Check "Use random filenames"
- * Check "Make random filenames longer"
- * URL Shortener: bit.ly

 Growl

 * Set Growl to launch at login in the Growl preferences
+* Uncheck "Rollup automatically displays"
-* Set the display to Smoke and to show in the lower left corner
+* Set the display to Smoke and to show in the upper right corner
 * Add HardwareGrowler to login items
+* Add iOS 4 Notification style.
+Use white.

 Hazel